Red Report: Latest on Gabe Ervin's injury; Prochazka not planning on redshirt; competition at PK, LG

 The Huskers are still searching for a feature back, Frost noted.
 Rahmir Johnson got his first career start against Oklahoma after Ervin started the first two games of the season and Markese Stepp started against Buffalo.
 Frost also noted that Marvin Scott III, who has not traveled to either of NU’s road games so far, had a good day of work on Monday.

-Prochazka doesn’t plan to redshirt: Freshman tackle Teddy Prochazka has played in each of Nebraska’s last three games and, in addition to time with the No. 2s late in wins against Fordham and Buffalo, he’s played tight end in a special, heavy package the past two weeks.
+Prochazka doesn’t plan to redshirt: Freshman tackle Teddy Prochazka has played in each of Nebraska’s past three games.
+In addition to time with the No. 2s late in wins against Fordham and Buffalo, he played tight end in a special, heavy package the past two weeks.

 At this point, the former Elkhorn South standout said he’s not planning on redshirting, which would require appearing in four or fewer games.